 Yes.
-At present there are two school review days and an annual written school report for each child.
+At present there are two school review days and a termly academic report for each child.
 On school review days you will have the opportunity to discuss relevant issues with your child's form tutor.
-However, if you wanted to discuss something in particular with a subject teacher, please telephone school and we will make the necessary arrangements.
+However, if you wanted to discuss something in particular with a subject teacher, please telephone/email school and we will make the necessary arrangements.
 The sooner we are made aware of any issues, the sooner we can address them.
-To support with transition, a tutor phone call will be arranged for the first half term in Year 5.
+To support with transition, a tutor phone call will be arranged for the first half term in Year 5 and Year 7.